Tehran Von Ghasri: Career

-In a television show launched by VOA Persian called Minutes with Max Amini, he described his long-time friendship with Max Amini and said that Amini was his first motivator to be a comedian by putting him on stage in 2009. followed by a performance by Maz Jobrani at George Washington University in 2011 with Jobrani encouraging him to move to Los Angeles and pursue comedy full time.
+In a television show launched by VOA Persian called Minutes with Max Amini, he described his long-time friendship with Max Amini and said that Amini was his first motivator to be a comedian by putting him on stage in 2009. followed by a performance by Maz Jobrani at George Washington University in 2011 with Jobrani encouraging him to move to Los Angeles and pursue comedy full time which he did shortly after graduation.